ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 To get started with Llama 3, you can obtain the pre-trained parameters by visiting [Meta's Llama Downloads](https://llama.meta.com/llama-downloads/) page.

-Request the access by filling out your details and read through and accept the Responsible Use Guide.
-This grants you a license and a download link which is valid for 24 hours.
+Request access by filling out your details, and read through and accept the Responsible Use Guide.
+This grants you a license and a download link that is valid for 24 hours.
 The Llama 3 8B model is used for this part, but the same instructions apply for other models.

 Clone the Llama 3 Git repository and install the dependencies: